Independence Hall in Philadelphia

 One of the country’s top art museums and a famous movie filming location.
 Remember the famous Rocky running scenes?

 Bank of America cardholders receive free admission into many of the countries top museums on the first full weekend of each month.
-Check the Museums on US program to see participating museums.
-A few great options:
+Check the Museums on US program to see participating locations.
+Here are a few of my favorite places I’ve visited in recent years.

-• Center for Civil and Human Rights (Atlanta) – Comprehensive overview of the civil rights movement.
+• Center for Civil and Human Rights – Comprehensive overview of the civil rights movement.
+This is one of my top recommended activities in downtown Atlanta.

-• Museum of Science and Industry (Chicago) – Largest science center in the US.
+• Museum of Science and Industry – It’s the largest science center in the US.
+Also, don’t miss out on the annual Christmas Around the World exhibit.

-• Museum of the American Revolution (Philly) – Detailed exhibits on the American Revolution.
+• Museum of the American Revolution – Features detailed exhibits on the American Revolution.
+A must-see for any history buffs visiting Old City.

-• Andy Warhol museum (Pittsburgh) – Details the life and career of the pop art icon.
+• Andy Warhol museum – Details the life and career of the pop art icon.
+I love his colorful artwork, so this is another one we visited frequently during our time living in Pittsburgh.